 1. Princeton, Worcester, Massachusetts, complaint of paternity, Polly Clark vs. Silvanus Savage, executed and acknowledged 27 May 1802, Michael Gill, Justice of the Peace.
-From the manuscript collection of Harry Richardson (private address withheld), Shrewsbury, Massachusetts; unlabelled 9” x 15” blue vinyl 3-ring binder, second page (unnumbered).
-Provenance prior to Richardson Manuscript Collection is unknown.
+From a private collection; unlabelled 9” x 15” blue vinyl 3-ring binder, second page (unnumbered).
+Provenance prior to present collection is unknown.

 To be continued!